 I remember my mom making corn dogs once when I was younger but never attempted it myself.
 I recently saw a recipe for them on Babble and decided it was time to give it a try.

 There are two things you must have for a good corn dog.
 You need a good quality dog to start with.
 I happened to choose Hi-Grade Meats hot dogs.
 This is what you make with those higher priced hot dogs go on sale at the store.

 Then you need a good thick batter.
-The recipe below is my adaptation of the recipe on Babble.
+The recipe below is my adaptation of the recipe for homemade corn dogs on Babble.
 The original was not thick enough to give a good coating so I adjusted it.
 They were perfect.
 Everyone enjoyed them and they were so worth making.

 - 1 Tbsp vinegar or lemon juice

 - scant 1 cup milk (I used skim)

 - 1 1/2 cup flour